strimzi/strimzi.github.io/_posts/2020-08-05-using-open-policy-agent-with-strimzi-and-apache-kafka.md

 ```

 The kube-mgmt sidecar will load these into the OPA where we can use them in our policy.
-When the authorization request is for a topic resource, we will match the groups into which the user belongs against the groups allowed to produce or consume from given topic:
+When the authorization request is for a topic resource, we will match the groups into which the user belongs, against the groups allowed to produce or consume from a given topic:

 ```rego
 is_consumer_group {